sarismet/gjg-sarismet/README.md

 ## How we can improve it

 ```
-- When the program is started we try to connect both redis and sql with one connection each.
+- When the program is started it tries to connect both redis and sql with one connection each.
   We can create connection pools for both databases.
 However, it is not implemented yet.
 ```
 ```